 - Some companion planting practices contradict crop rotation practices.

-Two other common crop rotation plans are:-
+Other crop rotation plans

 - THREE CROP ROTATION